The Spanish Tragedy: Revenge

-Murder and Death
+Murder and death

 The nature of murder and death, performed and as natural phenomena, is also questioned.
 Smith considers how the decade in which the play is set, is relevant to its mentionings of hangings, murders, and near deaths throughout.
 Multiple characters are killed or nearly killed throughout the play.
 Horatio is hanged, Pedringano is hanged, Alexandro is nearly burnt at the stake, and Villuppo is assumed tortured and hanged.
 Kyd consistently refers to mutilation, torture, and death, beginning early in the play when the ghost of Don Andrea describes his stay in the underworld: "And murderers groan with never killing wounds, / And perjured wights scalded in boiling lead, / And all foul sins with torments overwhelmed" (I.i.68–70).
 He vividly describes in these lines as well as others the frequency of murder and torture in the underworld.
 Murder and death make up the tragedy theme that holds true through the last scene of the play.

 Social mobility

-Another theme is social mobility—characters such as Lorenzo and Pedringano are driven by their ambition and desire for more power.
+Another theme is social mobility, as characters such as Lorenzo and Pedringano are driven by their ambition and desire for more power.
 Pedringano especially so as he is a servant, belonging in the lowest rank of the hierarchy.
 His efforts to curry favor (and go beyond his 'place') with Lorenzo leads to his resulting downfall as he is barred from social mobility, a mere tool in the end.